UoB-Interactive-Devices/ID24-TeamC/README.md

 ## Our Idea

-Art painting pointing/hand gesture -> info comes up LET'S GET TO THE POINT
+Art painting pointing/hand gesture -> info comes up (Name, Year, What they do, did) LET'S GET TO THE POINT

 ### Sketch